Updated January 2019: Update includes new hotels and properties, removal of discontinued brands.

 The two most popular Aruba beaches, by far, are Eagle Beach and Palm Beach.
 Both beaches are located in the developed hotel areas on western part of the island.
 These are the most visited beaches by locals, hotel guests and cruise ship visitors.

-In this article you I will lay out the differences and similarities between the two beaches and back them up with data, which I collected personally with public information provided by Aruba statistical office.
+In this article I will lay out the differences and similarities between the two beaches and back them up with data, which I collected personally with public information provided by Aruba statistical office.

 What kind of resorts are there in Aruba?